wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/coexistence-teams-skype-business.md

 Use this mode to introduce Teams in your environment while you continue to take advantage of your existing investment in Skype for Business.
 In this mode, you leave Skype for Business unchanged for chat, calling, and meeting capabilities, and you add Teams collaboration capabilities—teams and channels, access to files in Microsoft 365, and applications.
 Teams communications capabilities—private chat, calling, and scheduling meetings—are off by default in this mode.

-Organizations with a starting point of Skype for Business Server on premises or hybrid should consider this mode as an alternative to Islands mode if they want to give users interoperability and predictability for their communications, as well as having a predictable timeline for their upgrade to Teams (as opposed to relying on adoption saturation in Islands mode).
+Organizations with a starting point of Skype for Business Server on-premises or hybrid should consider this mode as an alternative to Islands mode if they want to give users interoperability and predictability for their communications, as well as having a predictable timeline for their upgrade to Teams (as opposed to relying on adoption saturation in Islands mode).

 ## Skype for Business with Teams Collaboration and Meetings, also known as Meetings First mode